p2panda/handbook/website/docs/faq.md

 ## Can nodes replicate data with each other?

 While we're having a simple replication mechanism already implemented you can use, it is also not very ergonomic yet.
 Currently you need to manually specify the IP address, author and log id of the Bamboo entries you want to replicate, which is tedious.
-We're using this currently as a proof-of-concept and will transition to a more intuitive, scaleable and efficient approach using [qp2p](https://github.com/maidsafe/qp2p) based on QUIC.
+We're using this currently as a proof-of-concept and will transition to a more intuitive, scalable and efficient approach using [qp2p](https://github.com/maidsafe/qp2p) based on QUIC.

 ## Can nodes already find each other on the network?